 Prime Minister--Shaikh Khalifa bin Salman Al Khalifa

-Deputy Prime Minister for Ministerial Committees--Shaikh Mohammad bin Mubarak Al Khalifa
+Deputy Prime Minister--Shaikh Mohammad bin Mubarak Al Khalifa

-Deputy Prime Minister and Transport and Communications Minister--Shaikh Ali bin Khalifa Al Khalifa
+Deputy Prime Minister--Shaikh Ali bin Khalifa Al Khalifa

 Foreign Minister--Shaikh Khalid bin Ahmed Al Khalifa